-✓ Option 1 -- Paystub Obtained Before Loan Delivery

-The PFI must obtain an executed copy of the Borrower's offer or contract for future employment and anticipated income.

-√ Option 1 Paystub Obtained Before Loan Delivery Note: The Borrower cannot be employed by a family member or by an interested party to the transaction.
-Prior to delivering the mortgage loan, the PFI must obtain a paystub from the Borrower that includes sufficient information to support the income used to qualify the Borrower based on the offer or contract.
-The paystub must be retained in the mortgage loan file. √ Option 2 Paystub Not Obtained Before Loan Delivery This option is limited to loans that meet the following criteria: purchase transaction, principal residence, one-unit property, the Borrower is not employed by a family member or by an interested party to the transaction, and the Borrower is qualified using only fixed base income.
-The PFI must obtain and review the Borrower's offer or contract for future employment.
-The employment offer or contract must clearly identify the employer and the Borrower, be signed by the employer, and be accepted and signed by the Borrower; clearly identify the terms of employment, including position, type and rate of pay, and start date; and be non-contingent.
-Note: If conditions of employment exist, the PFI must confirm prior to closing that all conditions of employment are satisfied either

-Option 2 Paystub Not Obtained Before Loan Delivery by verbal verification or written documentation.
+√ Option 1 Paystub Obtained Before Loan Delivery The PFI must obtain an executed copy of the Borrower's offer or contract for future employment and anticipated income.
+Note: The Borrower cannot be employed by a family member or by an interested party to the transaction.
+Prior to delivering the mortgage loan, the PF • • Borrower that includes sufficient information the Borrower based on the offer or contract.
+The paystub must be retained in the mortgage loan file. ✓ Option 2 Paystub Not Obtained Before Loan Delivery This option is limited to loans that meet the f ollowing criteria: purchase transaction, principal residence, one-unit property, mily member or by an interested party to the transaction, and the Borrower is qualified using only fit The PFI must obtain and review the Borrower's offer or contract for future employment.
+The employment offer or contra Borrower, be signed by the employer, and be accepted and signed by the B clearly identify the terms of employment, including position, type and rate of pay, and start date; and of ampleyment exist the DEI must be non-contingent.
+Note: If conditions confirm prior to closing that all conditions confirm prior to closing that all condit either by verbal verification or written documentation.
 This confirmation must be noted in the mortgage loan file.
-Also note that for a union member who works in an occupation that results in a series of short-term job assignments (such as a skilled construction worker, longshoreman, or stagehand), the union may provide the executed employment offer or contract for future employment.
-The Borrower's start date must be no earlier than 30 days prior to the Note no later than 90 days after the Note date.
-0 days prior to the Note date or Prior to delivery, the PFI must obtain the following documentation depending on th Borrower's employment start date: If the Borrower's start date is Documentation Required The note date or no more than 30 days prior to the note date Employment offer or contract; and Verbal verification of employment that confirms active employment status No more than 90 days after the Note date Employment offer or contract The PFI must document, in addition to the amount of reserves required for the transaction, one of the following: Financial reserves sufficient to cover principal, interest, taxes, insurance, and
+Also note that for a union member who work series of short-term job assignments (such a longshoreman, or stagehand), the union may offer or contract for future employment. , provide the executed employment The Borrower's start date must be no earlier than 30 days prior to the Note date or no later than 90 days after the Note date. and to day o prior to the rivite date Prior to delivery, the PFI must obtain the foll owing documentation depending on the Borrower's employment start date: If the Borrower's start date is Documentation Required

+The note date or no more than 30 days Employment offer or contract;

+prior to the note date and

+Verbal verification of employment

+that confirms active employment

+status

+No more than 90 days after the Note date Employment offer or contract

+The PFI must document, in addition to the amount of reserves required for the transaction, one of the following: